MischaU8/yumyum/extruding/extrude-with-a-twist_Azq-Z3VUrcA.md

 yum yum
-Floyd here with a quick look at extruding with a Twist and plasticity if you'd like to extrude a face but want to twist the resulting solid along the length of the Extrusion simply create a
+Floyd here with a quick look at extruding with a Twist in Plasticity if you'd like to extrude a face but want to twist the resulting solid along the length of the Extrusion simply create a